-In 2010 IUCN and Nespresso entered into a five year programme of work , to promote sustainability in the aluminum value chain (read the press release and hear an interview with the IUCN relationship manager).
+In 2010 IUCN and Nespresso entered into a five year programme of work , to promote sustainability in the aluminum value chain.
 The main objectives of the partnership are:

 - creating a market differentiation for sustainability performance throughout the aluminum value chain;